donkirkby/donimoes/rules.md

 after moving or after removing the matching dominoes.

 ## Problems ##
-Here are the starting positions for several Donimoes problems.
+Here are the starting positions for several Capturing Donimoes problems.
 The solutions are listed at the end.

 ### Problem 1 ###
     2 1|4 1